GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 2. Custom styling applied to the modal interface.

 == Changelog ==

+\= 2.3.16 =
+* Hard-code the wheel logo to load directly from tsiartassupermarket.com to ensure the latest branding is always displayed.
+* Bump the plugin metadata and documentation references to version 2.3.16 for release packaging.

 \= 2.3.15 =
 * Copy the branded wheel logo into the WordPress uploads directory on demand so it always loads from `wp-content` for visitors.